Splunk Enterprise Data Administration (SEDA)

 • Optimize and configure event line breaking

-Module 13 – Manipulating Input Data
+Module 13 – Manipulate Input Data

 • Explore Splunk transformation methods